rspeer/python-ftfy/README.md

 perfectly good ways of expressing Unicode strings.
 Given a Unicode string, ftfy can apply fixes that are very likely to work without false positives.

-But what if you all you actually have is a mess of bytes on a disk?
-Well, you've got a problem, and ftfy is not quite the right tool to solve it.

-As a sort of half-measure that covers a few common cases, you can decode the bytes as Latin-1 and let ftfy take it from there, which might include reinterpreting the Latin-1 text as Windows-1252 or UTF-8.

-    >>> print(fix_text(b'\x85test'))
-    UnicodeError: [informative error message]

-    >>> print(fix_text(b'\x85test'.decode('latin-1')))
-    —test

 ### A note on encoding detection

 If your input is a mess of unmarked bytes, you might want a tool that can just statistically analyze those bytes and predict what encoding they're in.

 ftfy is not that tool.
-I might want to write that tool someday.
+The `guess_bytes` function will do this in very limited cases, but to support more encodings from around the world, something more is needed.

 You may have heard of chardet.
-Chardet is admirable, but it is not that tool either.
-Its heuristics only work on multi-byte encodings, such as UTF-8 and the language-specific encodings used in East Asian languages.
-It works very badly on single-byte encodings, to the point where it will output wrong answers with high confidence.
+Chardet is admirable, but it doesn't completely do the job either.
+Its heuristics are designed for multi-byte encodings, such as UTF-8 and the language-specific encodings used in East Asian languages.
+It works badly on single-byte encodings, to the point where it will output wrong answers with high confidence.

-There is lots of real-world text that's in an unknown single-byte encoding.
-There might be enough information to statistically sort out which encoding is which.
-But nothing, so far, actually does that.
+ftfy's `guess_bytes` doesn't even try the East Asian encodings, so the ideal thing would combine the simple heuristic of `guess_bytes` with the multibyte character set detection of `chardet`.
+This ideal thing doesn't exist yet.

 ## Command-line usage